Fitch cuts UK’s rating on coronavirus debt surge | Malay Mail

 Facing what some economists say could be Britain’s deepest recession in a century after the government ordered many businesses to close to slow the spread of coronavirus, finance minister Rishi Sunak has announced a string of stimulus measures to try to prevent a surge in unemployment.

+“We have taken unprecedented action to support people, businesses and our vital public services through this crisis.
+These are the right steps to protect our economy against lasting damage,” a spokesman for the Treasury said on Saturday in response to the Fitch rating cut.

+“Our public finances are sound after 10 years of bringing debt and borrowing under control.
+These measures are temporary and will lead to a short-term increase in borrowing.”

-Central to his plan is a commitment for the state to pay 80 per cent of the wages of workers who are temporarily laid off.
+Central to Sunak’s plan is a commitment for the state to pay 80 per cent of the wages of workers who are temporarily laid off.

-The Bank of England, like other central banks around the world, has also jumped into action, expanding its bond-buying programme by a record £200 billion (RM1 trillion) and cutting its main interest rate to a record-low 0.1 per cent.
+The Bank of England, like other central banks around the world, has also jumped into action, expanding its bond-buying programme by a record 200 billion pounds and cutting its main interest rate to a record low 0.1 per cent.

 Fitch said the measures were necessary to cushion the economy but it now expected Britain’s public debt, as a share of gross domestic product, would rise to 94 per cent in 2020 and 98 per cent in 2021, from 84.5 per cent in 2019.